neverabsolute/BuilderBot/README.md

 ## Development

 The bot looks for a couple things to run:
+- a `GUILD_ID` environment variable, this is what guild the bot looks in while running the various loops it has
+- a `BUILDER_BOT_TOKEN` environment variable, this is the token for the bot to use to connect to Discord
+- a `TICKETBAN_ROLE_ID` environment variable, this is the role id for the role that is banned from creating tickets
 - an `AssociatesConfiguration` entry, this just defines the category for the bot to watch and create start messages in, as well as the delay for retakes and the role id to give
 - an `AssociatesQuiz` entry, which is just what ties all the questions together
   - any number of `AssociatesQuestions` entries, which are just the questions with the question text